Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 Authentication strategies determine how [published APIs](published-apis) will be authenticated, and how Developers will create API Keys.

-Authentication strategies automatically configure the Konnect Gateway service by enabling the Konnect Application Auth (KAA) plugin on that service.
+Authentication strategies automatically configure the Konnect Gateway service by enabling the Konnect Application Auth (KAA) plugin on that service (for APIs that are [linked](../../apis/gateway-service-link) to a Gateway Service).
 The KAA plugin can only be configured from the associated Dev Portal.

 ### Default application authentication strategy